jdart1/arasan-chess/doc/BUILD.md

 - bmi2-profiled: PGO build of the chess engine, with BMI2 support (includes POPCNT)
 - tuning: builds the parameter tuning program
 - tuning-popcnt: builds the parameter tuning program with POPCNT support
-- utils: builds utility programs including "makebook".
+- utils: builds utility programs including "makebook"
 - release: builds the release tarball
 - install: installs the chess engine on the system (requires root or sudo)